bradberger/php-geoip-check/README.md

     $type = 'Boston,Cambridge';
     $type = array('Boston', 'Cambridge');

-The whole example, if you wanted to check if the current vistor was from Boston or Cambridge:
+The whole example, if you wanted to check if the current visitor was from Boston or Cambridge:

     $geoIp = new GeoIpCheck();
     $geoIp->check(